Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138284.png) [Horse Track Gambling]( https://retroachievements.org/achievement/125557)
 _Bet on one horse at the races and have it win (cannot enter your own horse)._

 The Horse Race is on Spring 17 and Fall 28 (there are two horse races a year).
 There are 3 races in the day and I recommend getting there earlier than later because if you get there later, you may only get to do 1 or 2 of the races.
 Simply talk to the people at the desk and you will be able to bet on horses.
 Now, you can only bet on one, otherwise the achievement will not work.
 So bet on the horse that you think will win and watch the race.
 If your horse wins, you will get the achievement.
-If you don’t get it, you can always reload the day or wait until next race.
+If you don’t get it, you can always reload the day or wait until the next race.
 Also note that you cannot have your own horse in the race, there is a separate achievement for that.

 =-----------------------------------------------------------=